akos-sereg/react-retrospective-dashboard/README.md

 ## To be implemented

 - Voting
-  - Make sure that on page refersh (participant), the browser picks the most recent state of the session, loads user's votes
   - Full regression test by automation
   - Allow participant to go back to posting state
   - Allow particpants for GSM, SSM, 4LS, PMI to go back to the previous client, track these cases